jorgegv/rage1/doc/BANKING-DESIGN.md

   positions.
 It also patches `jp <isr>` opcodes into addresses 0x8181-0x8183.
 It then sets IM2 mode and enables interrupts.

-- After that, the heap is initialized at 0x7B00-0x7FFF (~1.2 kB)
+- After that, the heap is initialized at 0x6B00-0x7FFF (~5.2 kB)

 - At this point, all the memory map is setup and the code is in place.
 The buffer at 0x5b00-0x7fff will be used as the LOW MEM buffer for copying assets from high memory banks: when they are needed, page frame (0xc000) is switched to the source bank, content is copied, then bank 0 is switched back.
+Also, the remaining will be used as the heap.

 - The memory area from 0x5b00 normally contains system variables and BASIC program code, but since we are not returning to BASIC ever, we can freely